What is An Exit Code?

 When a Non-Zero Exit Code Doesn’t Mean The Job Failed

-There are times when scripts will return a non-zero value that shouldn’t cause your pipeline to fail.
-I found out about this when I had to move files and folders in a repository on a Windows machine.
-The script was running on Powershell and using Robocopy.
+There are times when scripts will return a non-zero value that shouldn’t cause your pipeline job(s) to fail.
+Let’s look at an example of this using a Powershell script on Windows which invokes Robocopy (a file copy utility).

 # Powershell